nikhilpokuri/System_Design/design_patterns/creational_patterns/README.txt

         - The __str__ method provides a string representation of the house properties.

     Director (Optional):
-        The Builder class can be considered a director that manages the construction process using a specific builder without customizing configurations.
+        The Builder class can be considered a director. that manages the construction process using a specific builder without customizing configurations.

     Client Code:
         - The client code demonstrates how to use the builders to construct houses.
-        - Use Builder as a director if you dont have Optional configurations
+        - Use Builder as a director if you dont have Optional configurations.
-        - Or build objects step by step without Builder when you have Optional configurations
+        - Or build objects step by step without Builder when you have Optional configurations.

+Builder Pattern:
+    USECASE:
+        - To create the complex objects step by step and separate the construction process.
+        - To allow the customizing configurations by providing that particular object.
+    Product:
+        HouseBuilder is the construction process which takes the instance of House and set the values

+    client:
+        creates the objects step by step construction and incase of customizing or missing configurations